gmc-code/PC-Microbit-Extension-backup/docs/classes/Class_inheritance.rst

     :align: center
     :alt: Inheritance

-| Inheritance models an is-a relationship.
-| e.g. A dog **is an** animal.
-The dog is a specialized version of an animal.
-Animal is the parent class.
-Dog is the child class.

 | Use Inheritance when the child classes have common features (variables/attributes and functions/methods) with the parent class.
 | The child class inherits from the parent class.
 | The child class can change (override) some features or add (extend) features without affecting the parent class.